boomerhuanger/MTRN4110-Phase-D/README.md

 Run the Program

-1. Run the script file
+1. Open the conda virtual environment `conda activate mtrn4110`
-2. Phase C and motion-tracking should now run.
-After this is run, Webots will open automatically.
+2. Run the python file `python filename`
 3. Once Webots will open, you can choose what mode what to run based on user input.